PhilipVigus/Learning-Notes/working-practices/bdd.md

 It is an iterative process, where you move from a user story to a feature test, then to unit tests and finally to the features that allow the code to pass the unit tests.
 You then start the cycle again with the next feature.

+BDD reduces over-engineering, keeying you focused on features that the users need to make the software do what it needs to and no more.

 ## User stories

 User stories are simple descriptions of a feature from the perspective of the person who wants it: